skip to main content

 What has changed?

-In addition to the broader shift to a "principles-based approach", the new code includes some specific changes and additions.
-It is important for organisations that take part in fundraising to familiarise themselves with the new code before it comes into effect.
+In addition to the broader shift to a "principles-based approach", the new code includes some specific changes and additions..
 We have set out some key changes below:

-- Protecting fundraisers from harm and harassment – the new code introduces a new requirement for organisations to take reasonable steps to protect fundraisers from harm and harassment while fundraising.
+Protecting fundraisers from harm and harassment – there is a new requirement for organisations to take reasonable steps to protect fundraisers from harm and harassment while fundraising.
 This includes ensuring that reporting processes are in place and following these processes in the event of an issue.

-- Managing fundraisers’ behaviour – the new code imposes a broad obligation on fundraisers to take all reasonable steps to ensure that their fundraising is carried out in a way which reflects positively on fundraising in general.
+Managing fundraisers’ behaviour – there are now broader obligations on fundraisers to take all reasonable steps to ensure that their fundraising is carried out in a way which reflects positively on fundraising in general.
 This includes not unreasonably intruding on a person's privacy or being unreasonably persistent with the fundraising approach.

-- Unstaffed collections – the new code introduces a new rule in relation to unstaffed collections (which might include, for example, collection boxes or contactless donation points, as well as automatic donations such as rounding up a bill in a shop or restaurant).
+Unstaffed collections – there is a new rule in relation to unstaffed collections (which might include, for example, collection boxes or contactless donation points, as well as automatic donations such as rounding up a bill in a shop or restaurant).
 Where such methods are used, the organisation should take reasonable steps to make sure that donors have clear, accurate and up-to-date information about the collection, such as the name of the institution and any additional fees or payments included.

-- Removing reference to lotteries – the new code has stripped out rules relating to lotteries and instead refers fundraisers to the Gambling Commission’s guidance.
+Removing reference to lotteries – rules relating to lotteries have been stripped out and instead the code refers fundraisers to the Gambling Commission’s guidance.

 Supporting guides

-The new code is accompanied by three new code support guides, which similarly come into effect on 1 November 2025.
-These guides are intended to help fundraisers comply with the code in relation to (i) documenting fundraising decisions, (ii) carrying out appropriate due diligence, and (iii) monitoring fundraising partners.
+The new code is accompanied by three support guides, which also came into effect on 1 November 2025.
+These guides are intended to help fundraisers comply with the code in relation to (i) documenting fundraising decisions, (ii) carrying out appropriate due diligence and (iii) monitoring fundraising partners.

 Key takeaways